MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-entra-id-explore.md

 ### Scopes

 - [Scopes](/entra/identity-platform/permissions-consent-overview) tell Microsoft Entra ID the level of access that the application is requesting.
-- Based on the requested scopes, Microsoft Entra ID presents a consent dialogue to the user upon signing in.
+- Based on the requested scopes, Microsoft Entra ID presents a consent dialogue to the user upon sign-in.
 - If the user consents to one or more scopes and obtains a token, the scopes-consented-to are encoded into the resulting `access_token`.
 - For the scopes requested by the application, see *authentication.properties*.
 By default, the application sets the scopes value to `User.Read`.
-- This particular MS Graph API scope is for accessing the information of the currently-signed-in user.
+- This particular Microsoft Graph API scope is for accessing the information of the current signed-in user.
 The graph endpoint for accessing this info is `https://graph.microsoft.com/v1.0/me`
 - Any valid requests made to this endpoint must bear an `access_token` that contains the scope `User.Read` in the Authorization header.

 ## More information